 DON'T BOMB THE BIGHORN: Desert bighorn sheep need YOU to take action!
 Once again the Desert National Wildlife Refuge, just outside the city lights of Las Vegas and home to one of Nevada’s largest desert bighorn sheep populations and over 1.2 million acres of proposed wilderness, is yet AGAIN under assault by the military.

 Find out how you can take action to help defend the Desert National Wildlife Refuge!

 The Bureau of Land Management is releasing Resource Management Plans across the state.
-These land-use decision-making documents will guide how public lands in Nevada are managed for the next couple decades, including the last vestiges of our wild tracts of land.
-With so many current threats to our public lands it is important that people who love to recreate outside, love wildlife, and appreciate Nevada history get involved in this process to ensure lands with wilderness characteristics are properly managed and protected.
+These land-use decision-making documents will guide how public lands in Nevada are managed for the next couple of decades, including the last vestiges of our wild tracts of land.
+With so many current threats to our public lands it is important that people who love to recreate outside, love wildlife, and appreciate Nevada's rich history get involved in this process to ensure lands with wilderness characteristics are properly managed and protected.

 The BLM needs to hear from you to help safeguard our wild landscapes.